-The British Cultural Heritage programme, led by the Ironbridge International Institute for Cultural Heritage at the University of Birmingham, seeks to introduce students to the study of heritage sites.
-Students will explore premier examples of Britain’s heritage, examine the ways these sites are managed, how they attract tourists from around the world and discover the art, architecture, literature, design and popular culture that form the basis of Britain’s identity.
-The programme involves a mixture of field trips, self-guided study and expert led tours, underpinned by associated lectures that provide an academic context to help students get the most out of the visits.
+The programme seeks to introduce students to the study of heritage sites.
+You will explore premier examples of Britain’s heritage, examine the ways these sites are managed, how they attract tourists from around the world and discover the art, architecture, literature, design and popular culture that form the basis of Britain’s identity.
+The programme involves a mixture of field trips, self-guided study and expert led tours, underpinned by associated lectures that provide an academic context to help you get the most out of the visits.

 Highlights from the programme include:

 In 1986 the Ironbridge Gorge was one of the first locations to be designated as a World Heritage Site within the U.K. This designation recognised the area’s unique and unrivalled contribution to the birth of the Industrial Revolution in the 18th century; the impact of which is still felt across the world today.
 During our trip, we will visit some of the 10 museums that tell the story of the Ironbridge Gorge, including Blists Hill Victorian Town, an open-air museum that recreates the sights, sounds and smells of a 19th century Victorian town.
 We will also visit the iconic Ironbridge, the world’s first bridge to be made of cast iron and the namesake of the picturesque Shropshire town that surrounds it.